baleada/docs/src/prose/logic/index.md

 // Import a pipe
 import { createReorder } from '@baleada/logic'

+// Import a link
+import { createAssociativeArraySet } from '@baleada/logic'

 // Import a factory
-import { createDecisionTree } from '@baleada/logic'
+import { createMousepress } from '@baleada/logic'
 ```
 :::

 :::
-## Available classes, pipes, and factories
+## Available tools
 :::

-All available classes, pipes, and factories are listed in this site's navigation under **LOGIC** and linked to their specific documentation.
+All available classes, pipes, links, and factories are listed in this site's navigation under **LOGIC** and linked to their specific documentation.